Find Affordable College Courses

 UPenn Foreign Languages & Linguistics Master’s Program

-Of the 32 students who graduated with a master’s in foreign languages and linguistics from UPenn in 2021, 44% were men and 56% were women.
-Nationwide, master's degree programs only see 28% men graduate in foreign languages and linguistics each year.
-UPenn does a better job at serving the male population as it supports 15% more men than average.
+For the most recent academic year available, 30% of foreign languages & linguistics master's degrees went to men and 70% went to women.
+Nationwide, master's degree programs only see 29% men graduate in foreign languages & linguistics each year.
+UPenn does a better job at serving the male population as it supports 1% more men than average.

 undefined

-The following table and chart show the race/ethnicity for students who recently graduated from University of Pennsylvania with a master's in foreign languages and linguistics.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Pennsylvania with a master's in foreign languages & linguistics.

 undefined